-TRNS 201 instructors are focused on connecting transfer students to campus resources, and support academic and social integration into UT’s community.
+TRNS 201 is designed to support transfer students during their first year at UT by focusing on by wellbeing, learning science, and leadership utilizing Seligman’s PERMA model to promote academic and student success.
 TRNS 201 instructors are ready to connect with their students in and out of the classroom by advocating and supporting them through discussions that encourage self-reflection, critical thinking, and a strength-based approach to navigating the first-year at UT.

-TRNS 201 instructors co-teach with peer-mentors to provide a dynamic learning environment.
-Resources to assist you lead TRNS 201 will be provided by First-Year Program’s staff, annual First-Year Program conference, and on-going professional development opportunities.
+The class is taught by an instructor and supported by undergraduate Peer Mentor to provide a dynamic learning environment.
+Resources to assist you in leading TRNS 201 will be provided by First-Year Program’s staff, annual First-Year Program conference, and on-going professional development opportunities.

 Application link available at the bottom of the page!

 - Must have an interest and passion for working with transfer students.

 - Must have a master’s degree or higher from an accredited institution.

 - Must be faculty or exempt staff status.

 - Read job description before applying.